mrVectorz/snips/container_workshop.md

 ### capabilities

 ### Examples
-1. This example is just to show a simple breakdown of how namespaces with cgroups can achieve a container-ish We first setup the btrfs volume where we will work from:
+1. This example is just to show a simple breakdown of how namespaces with cgroups can achieve a container-ish.

+We first setup the btrfs volume where we will work from:
 ~~~
 # mkfs.btrfs /dev/sdb